Designing tables in Azure SQL Data Warehouse

 Unsupported table features

-While SQL Data Warehouse contains many of the same table features offered by other databases, there are some features which are not yet supported.
-Below is a list of some of the table features which are not yet supported.
+SQL Data Warehouse supports many, but not all, of the table features offered by other databases.
+The following list shows some of the table features that are not supported in SQL Data Warehouse.

 Table size queries